Stephen-J-Whitaker/joanne-geraghty-music/README.md

 ### **Acknowledgements**
 - A special thank you to my mentor Maranatha Ilesanmi
-- Thank you to all those who were kind enough to test and provide feedback on the website
+- Thank you to all those who were kind enough to test the website and provide feedback